har932/Pneumonia-Detection/README.md

 CNN : It stands for Convolutional Neural Network.
 It is a Deep Learning algorithm which can take in an input    image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.

+VGG 16 : It has 16 convoltional layers.
+It is an easy and broadly used Convolutional Neural Network (CNN) Architecture used for ImageNet which is a huge visible database mission utilized in visual object recognition software research.